TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: Conclusions

 \section{Conclusions}

 This paper introduces a TDGCN-based PLA scheme, aimed at identifying mobile multi-users in EI-aided IIoT.
-IRSs are strategically placed to augment the accuracy of CSI fingerprints.
 Leveraging TCNs and dynamic GNNs, the model learns the temporal evolution of each CSI dimension feature and the spatio-temporal dynamics between CSI sequences.
 Dynamic GINs and cascade pooling mechanisms are utilized to retain learned information while mitigating computational complexity.
 Simulation results confirm the efficacy of the proposed scheme.
-Additionally, future work will explore the integration of reinforcement learning to optimize IRS parameters.